jacobclarke92/React-WebGL-Image-Editing-WIP-/README.md

 #### Texture

 Texture is a lot more straightforward.
 It takes in a gl instace, width, height and format + type (optional).
-Once a texture class is instanciated it can be loaded with one of the following:
+Once a texture class is instantiated it can be loaded with one of the following:
-- 'loadContentsOf' takes a native dom element, in this instance just Image, but I assume video works the same way.
+- 'loadContentsOf' takes a native dom element, in this instance just Image, but I assume video works more or less the same way (untested & unimplemented).
 - 'loadFromBytes' takes a UTF8 byte array containing rgba values, appropriate width and height must be specified.
 - 'loadEmpty' creates an empty texture